csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 Di = {1, 2, 3, . . . , 27} .

-This particular problem is trivial to solve, but CSPs have been applied to job-shop schedul- ing problems like this with thousands of variables.
+This particular problem is trivial to solve, but CSPs have been applied to job-shop scheduling problems like this with thousands of variables.
 In some cases, there are complicated constraints that are difficult to specify in the CSP formalism, and more advanced planning techniques are used, as discussed in Chapter 11.

 **6.1.3 Variations on the CSP formalism**

 The simplest kind of CSP involves variables that have **discrete**, **finite domains**.
 Map-DISCRETE DOMAIN

 FINITE DOMAIN coloring problems and scheduling with time limits are both of this kind.
-The 8-queens prob- lem described in Chapter 3 can also be viewed as a finite-domain CSP, where the variables Q1, . . . , Q8 are the positions of each queen in columns 1, . . . , 8 and each variable has the domain Di = {1, 2, 3, 4, 5, 6, 7, 8}.
+The 8-queens problem described in Chapter 3 can also be viewed as a finite-domain CSP, where the variables Q1, . . . , Q8 are the positions of each queen in columns 1, . . . , 8 and each variable has the domain Di = {1, 2, 3, 4, 5, 6, 7, 8}.

 A discrete domain can be **infinite,** such as the set of integers or strings.
 (If we didn’t putINFINITE